 Our reporting and functional currency is the NIS, and we pay a substantial portion of our expenses in NIS.
 The revenues from our out-licensing and co-development arrangements are payable in U.S. dollars and we expect our revenues from future licensing arrangements to be denominated in U.S. dollars or in Euros.
 As a result, we are exposed to the currency fluctuation risks relating to the recording of our revenues in NIS.
 For example, if the NIS strengthens against either the U.S. dollar or the Euro, our reported revenues in NIS may be lower than anticipated.
 The Israeli rate of inflation has generally not offset or compounded the effects caused by fluctuations between the NIS and the U.S. dollar or the Euro.
-To date, we have not engaged in hedging transactions.
-Although the Israeli rate of inflation has not had a material adverse effect on our financial condition during 2010, 2011 or 2012, we may, in the future, decide to enter into currency hedging transactions to decrease the risk of financial exposure from fluctuations in the exchange rates of the currencies mentioned above in relation to the NIS.
+From time to time, we have engaged in hedging transactions to decrease the risk of financial exposure from fluctuations in the exchange rates of the currencies mentioned above, primarily the U.S. dollar, in relation to the NIS.
+Although the Israeli rate of inflation has not had a material adverse effect on our financial condition during 2011, 2012 or 2013, we may, in the future, decide to enter into additional currency hedging transactions.
 These measures, however, may not adequately protect us from material adverse effects.